Keeping the Craic Safe & Sound 🎶

 Can I bring my dog to the festival?

 Well-behaved dogs are most certainly welcome!
-In fact we encourage all our four legged friends to come out and enjoy the weekend festivities.
+In fact we encourage all our four-legged friends to come out and enjoy the weekend festivities.
 We do ask, however, that you keep them on a short leash at all times, be wary of other dogs and small children, and do bring a supply of plastic bags to "clean up" after your pets.
 Unruly dogs will be asked to leave, and to take their owners with them.
 We are not responsible for any incidents involving dogs - or their owners!

 Can I wear my kilt?

 Well, without it you may embarrass the ladies!
 Yes, you may wear your kilt, your renaissance garb, your ethnic costume, Leprechaun suit or whatever else you wish.
-In fact we encourage you to get into the spirit of the event.
+In fact, we encourage you to get into the spirit of the event.
 We do ask, however, that you dress tastefully and not "expose" more than you need to.
 Gentlemen in kilts especially, watch for those strong March winds and dogs with cold noses!

 Can I bring my own food?

 Sorry, no. Since we charge a small fortune to our food vendors for allowing them to serve a wide variety of excellent food and wide selection of beverages throughout the festival, we do ask you not to bring your own food in.
 Prices are reasonable, considering the taxes and fees that we have to pay, and the variety is exceptional.
-Due to TABC regulations alcohol may never be brought into or taken out of the festival.
-We reserve the right to inspect all coolers and other carriers.

 What is The Weapons Policy?